alexanderluna/alexanderluna.github.io/_posts/books/2018-09-25-clean-code.md

 - **repeatable** in any environment to avoid excuses due to conditions
 - **self-validating** by returning booleans so failures don't become subjective
 - **timely** before the production code because its harder to write tests afterwards

+## Classes

+Until now we looked at writing blocks of code but we won't have clean code until we pay attention to higher levels of code organization.

+A class should be organanized as followed from top to bottom:

+1. begin with a list of variables
+2. public state constants
+3. private state variables
+4. private instance variables
+5. public functions
+6. private utitilites (right below the calling function)

+> There is seldome a good reason to have a public variable.
+We like to keep our
+> variables and utility functions private. - excerpt from ***Clean Code***

+All classes should be small.
+The size of a class is measured in responsabilities.
+If you can't give a class a concrete name, it hints that the class is too big.

+> **SRP**: Single responsability principle states that a class/module should
+> have one and only one reason to change.

+It is thought that having many small classes makes the code unmanagable, but a system with many small classes has no more moving parts than a system with few large classes.
+There is just as much to learn so readability clearly pays off.

+Most systems change is continued.
+A clean system organizes classes so to reduce the risk of change.

+> **OCP**: open close principle says that a class should be open for extension
+> and closed for modification.